Starboard Ocean Ambassador Cal Major is once again embarking on a UK expedition to Paddle Against Plastic.

 A stand-up paddleboarding expedition to explore the course of plastic from source to sea, and the relationship between our lives inland and the ocean.

-From 9-16th September 2020, Cal Major, world-record stand up paddleboarder, veterinary surgeon, ocean advocate and founder of Paddle Against Plastic, will be stand up paddleboarding the River Severn from its first navigable point on the Welsh/English border out to sea.
+Cal Major, world-record stand-up paddleboarder, veterinary surgeon, ocean advocate and founder of Paddle Against Plastic.
+From 9-16th September 2020, she will be stand-up paddleboarding the River Severn from its first navigable point on the Welsh/English border out to sea.

 The aim of Paddle Against Plastic is to bring Ocean Optimism to the plastic pollution crisis, connecting the dots between our actions on land and the plight of the ocean, and offering positive solutions.
 It also aims to help reconnect us to our blue spaces.

 At 354km, the River Severn is the UK’s longest river.
 From its source high up in the Welsh hills, it flows through Shropshire, Worcestershire and Gloucestershire, and the cities of Shrewsbury, Worcester and Gloucester.

 These three counties and cities are served by the Midcounties Co-operative, which has been tackling single-use plastic with its One Change campaign which launched in 2019, and are supporting this River Severn expedition.
 Amongst other actions, The Midcounties Co-op have switched from plastic to compostable bags, preventing the production of approximately 3 million plastic carrier bags each year.

 80% of marine litter originates from land-based sources, often ending up in waterways that take it out to sea.
 So even if we don’t live by the coast, we all have the ability to reduce the amount of plastic that can find its way into the ocean.
 This expedition will be bringing a daily call to action of how we as individuals and communities can do this, and how reconnection to natural places can not only improve our mental health, but encourage us to protect the places we love.